Dental Digital X-Rays with AI Technology

 What It Helps Detect

 One of the most useful parts of this technology is perspective.
 The software can line up your current dental X-rays against images from months or years ago, so you can see whether something is stable or slowly getting worse, and how close a small issue might be to becoming a bigger, costlier one.
 It’s just as helpful after treatment: comparing before-and-after or post-op images shows exactly how things have improved.
 Instead of a single snapshot, you get the whole story.
+Seeing a problem while it is still small usually means a shorter, simpler appointment later, rather than finding out about it when it has become urgent.

 1. We capture your digital X-ray